All comparisons

 Choose Spawned if you:

-• Want deployment included in the platform
+• Want one-click deployment included

 Not sure?
 Try both.
 Use Bolt for a quick prototype, then build the real version on Spawned if you want community features.
 Or stick with Bolt if the prototype is all you need.